 Establishing one or more metadata schemas that are FAIR-data-principles compliant, and that therefore enable the materials-science community to efficiently share the heterogeneously and decentrally produced data, needs to be a community effort.
 The workshop ``Shared Metadata and Data Formats for Big-Data Driven Materials Science: A \mbox{NOMAD}--FAIR-DI Workshop'' was organized and held in Berlin in July 2019 to ignite this effort.
 In the following sections, we describe the identified challenges and first plans, divided into different aspects that are crucial to be addressed in computational materials science.
 We close with an outlook on a metadata schema for experimental materials science and on the introduction of formal ontologies for materials-science databases.

 In the next Section, we describe the identified challenges and first plans for FAIR metadata schemas for computational materials science, where we also summarize as an example the main ideas behind the metadata schema implemented in the Novel-Materials Discovery (\mbox{NOMAD}) Laboratory for storing and managing millions of data objects produced by means of atomistic calculations (both {\em ab initio} and molecular mechanics), employing tens of different codes, which cover the overwhelming majority of what is actually used in terms of volume-of-data production in the community.
-We then follow with more detailed sections discussing the specific challenges related to {\em interoperability} and {\em reusability} for ground-state calculations (Section \ref{sec:gs}), perturbative and excited-state calculations (Section ``Metadata for external-perturbation and excited-state electronic-structure calculations'' ), potential-energy sampling (molecular-dynamics and more, Section \ref{sec:md}), and workflows in general (Section \ref{sec:workflow}) are addressed in detail in the following sections.
-Challenges related to the choice of file formats are discussed in Section \ref{sec:ff}.
-We close with an outlook of metadata schema(s) for experimental materials science and the introduction of formal ontologies for materials-science databases constitute Sections ``Metadata schemas for experimental materials science'' and ``Outlook on ontologies in materials science'' , respectively.
+We then follow with more detailed sections discussing the specific challenges related to {\em interoperability} and {\em reusability} for ground-state calculations (Section ``Metadata for ground-state electronic-structure calculations'' ), perturbative and excited-state calculations (Section ``Metadata for external-perturbation and excited-state electronic-structure calculations'' ), potential-energy sampling (molecular-dynamics and more, Section ``Metadata for potential-energy sampling'' ), and workflows in general (Section ``Metadata for Computational Workflows'' ) are addressed in detail in the following sections.
+Challenges related to the choice of file formats are discussed in Section ``File Formats'' An outlook on metadata schema(s) for experimental materials science and on the introduction of formal ontologies for materials-science databases constitute Sections ``Metadata schemas for experimental materials science'' and ``Outlook on ontologies in materials science'' , respectively.